scalar-labs/scalardb/docs/two-phase-commit-transactions.md

       try {
         tx = transactionManager.begin();
       } catch (TransactionNotFoundException e) {
-        // If beginning a transaction failed, but it's retryable, so that you can retry the
+        // If beginning a transaction failed, but it's retryable, so you can retry the
         // transaction
         continue;
       } catch (TransactionException e) {